 Treatment Considerations

 Even though cataracts can be a devastating condition left untreated, they have one positive aspect: they take years to develop.
 This means you and your doctor likely have plenty of time to consider all options and make a plan for care.
 There are two stages to cataract surgery.
 The first removes the existing lens.
-The second replaces it with a new lens that can make you see far better, and even possibly correct other vision problems you have.
+The second replaces it with a new lens that can make you see far better and even possibly correct other vision problems you have.

-Cataracts Progression: Since cataracts generally take such a long time to become a serious concern, once found you may have months or years of monitoring before you actually require surgery.
+Since cataracts generally take such a long time to become a serious concern, once found, you may have months or years of monitoring before you actually require surgery.
 Your doctor will identify your cataracts with a comprehensive eye exam and, with repeat examinations, determine how quickly your cataracts are changing.
-In the initial stages, you may simply need to change your glasses prescription or use brighter lights in your home or office.
-However, eventually you will probably need surgery to remove your clouded lens and replace it with an artificial lens to improve your eyesight.

-Advanced Technology Solutions:pre While you might expect people can only get a single-focus implantable lens, the truth is there are many choices.
-By providing a low-intensity light into the eye during the surgery, Optiwave Analysis gives your surgeon the most accurate data to determine the proper lens power.
-As part of surgery preparedness, your doctor will discuss with you the right intraocular lens to implant after cataracts removal.
-Advanced Technology Lenses (ATL) give you the ability to have multifocal lenses, designed to reduce dependence on glasses.
-If you have astigmatism, you should consider toric lenses that will increase your natural distance vision.
+By providing low-intensity light into the eye during the surgery, Optiwave Analysis gives your surgeon the most accurate data to determine the proper lens power.
+As part of surgery preparedness, your doctor will discuss with you the right intraocular lens to implant after cataract removal.
+Advanced Technology Lenses (ATL) give you the ability to have multifocal lenses designed to reduce dependence on glasses.
+If you have astigmatism, you should consider toric lenses to increase your natural distance vision.

 If you have cataracts, there are many treatment options available and a lot to learn to make an informed choice.
 These preventative measures can considerably minimize your risk and slow down the progress of cataracts.
 If you have any further questions, please contact a surgeon at Barnet Dulaney Perkins Eye Center.